Introducing the Intel®

-To further spur innovation across the entire computing spectrum, Intel is providing 50,000 Intel® Architecture (IA) Arduino boards featuring the new Intel® Quark technology to universities worldwide.
-The new microcontroller boards, in the Arduino form factor favored by the maker community, will enable university students to innovate at the lower end of the spectrum with inventions that will be compatible with other IA devices in the Internet of Things.
+To further spur innovation across the entire computing spectrum, Intel is providing 50,000 Intel® Galileo boards featuring the new Intel® Quark technology to universities worldwide.
+The new development boards, in the Arduino form factor favored by the maker community, will enable university students to innovate at the lower end of the spectrum with inventions that will be compatible with other Intel® Architecture-based devices in the Internet of Things.

 The program includes the following available to a university at no cost: